rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Send USR1 to the specified process after successful mount.
 This is
 	used internally for daemonization.

+**-o COMMA-SEPARATED-OPTIONS**
+:	For compatibility with mount(1), options are also accepted as
+	"-o COMMA-SEPARATED-OPTIONS" at the end of the command line.
+	For example, "-o q,zerokey" is equivalent to passing "-q -zerokey".

 **-openssl bool/"auto"**
 :	Use OpenSSL instead of built-in Go crypto (default "auto").
 Using
 	built-in crypto is 4x slower unless your CPU has AES instructions and